Skip to main content

 Configure MCP in Cursor

-Click the button below to install the Chipi MCP server in your Cursor Install MCP Server
+Click the button below to install the Chipi MCP server in Cursor.
+Install MCP Server

 2

-Inside your project, Create a components.json file using this command
+Inside your project, create a components.json file by running:

 npx shadcn@latest init